nasa-jpl/cortex/README.md

   services.
 - **sampler**: collects data from sources that do not publish on open topics.
 This includes collecting data by performing service/action calls, or by reading data from files.

-## Implementation

-The following sections describe the various implementations of CORTEX (current and future).

-### ROS1

-While CORTEX agents are generally ROS-agnostic, we have developed a set of ROS nodes that can be used to interface with the CORTEX framework.
-These nodes are implemented in Python and can be run on any system that has ROS installed.
-Simply copy the `ros1/` package into your ROS workspace.

-### ROS2

-We are currently working on the ROS2 implementation.
-Please check back soon.